Rhetoric and Writing Studies

 Identify, analyze, and evaluate how institutions foster inequity and injustice.

 Promote the values of justice and diversity in keeping with our university’s land-grant mission.

 Find out more on the Degree Options page.

 Find out more on the Course Offerings page.

-An Cheng, Professor and Department Head.
-Dr. Cheng's areas of interest include Writing for
+An Cheng, Professor.
+Dr. Cheng's areas of interest include the genre-based framework for teaching

 and learning research and professional writing, writing for research and publication

 Stephanie Jones, Assistant Professor (Associate Director, Composition).
 Dr. Jones' areas of interest include African American Rhetoric, Afrofuturist Feminism, Africana Studies, Black Digital Rhetoric, Black Feminism, Multimodal Composition, and Video Game Studies.